ECB triggers overnight Santander rescue of Spain's Banco Popular

-MADRID/BRUSSELS European authorities stepped in to avert a collapse of Spain's Banco Popular (POP.MC) following a run on the bank, orchestrating a last-minute rescue on Wednesday by Santander (SAN.MC), the country's biggest lender.
+MADRID/BRUSSELS (Reuters) - European authorities stepped in to avert a collapse of Spain's Banco Popular POP.MC following a run on the bank, orchestrating a last-minute rescue on Wednesday by Santander (SAN.MC), the country's biggest lender.

 Owners of Popular bonds faces losses of some 2 billion euros, while Santander will ask its shareholders for around 7 billion euros ($7.9 billion) of capital to absorb Spain's sixth biggest bank.